Project Huancayo & Project La Merced

 - Health screenings in rural communities

 Project Peru thrives on the efforts of volunteers, all of whom contribute to the current needs and initiatives on-site.
-Whether you're learning about tropical medicine in the local hospital, giving health education to mothers in a native community, or observing a surgery, your experience allows you to better understand the Peruvian healthcare system as well as contribute to the improvement of health in the community and surrounding areas.
+Whether you're learning about medicine in the local hospital, giving health education to mothers in a rural community, or observing a surgery, your experience allows you to better understand the Peruvian healthcare system as well as contribute to the improvement of health in the community and surrounding areas.

 All volunteers have the opportunity to immerse themselves in both the clinical and health education aspects of operations on-site, and activities can range from participating in a local health fair, observing in a hospital or rural clinic, to leading health education sessions.